Whenua Haumanu , Nurturing the land through exploring pastoral farming

 Dairy animal research

 Our dairy animal research is led by Dr Nick Sneddon.
-We are investigating for differences in milk and reproductive performance and monitoring for any changes in animal welfare or health, such as mineral status, reproductive interventions, health treatments or behavioural alterations.
+We are investigating for differences in milk and reproductive performance and monitoring for any changes in animal welfare or health.
+We are monitoring:

 Sheep research